DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 __Runner Up__ Joel Embiid
 Which turns out to be __perfectly__ correct.

-In fact when we end up with the ability to make predictions for all positions
+In fact when we end up with the ability to make predictions for all positions.
+Below you can see the "Top 8" as determined by the expanded model which considers all players.

 ![Graph](/img/all_positions.png){: .center-block :}

 Our predictions suggest Lillard would have been more likely to be named to the 1st Team over Dončić.
 As it turned out, Lillard was named to the 2nd Team behind Dončić.
-I am encouraged to see the uncertainty levels in our predictions are consistent with this eventuality.
+I am encouraged to see the uncertainty levels in our predictions are consistent with this possibility.

 I certainly am pleased with the end-stage output of this project.
 But beyond that I'm happier about what the process itself brought me.